Your Easy Guide to Unemployment Taxes

 Who Are Liable?

-If you are liable for the FUTA, you’re most likely also liable to pay SUTA, in Wisconsin, since most of the rules to be a covered employer are the same.
+If you are liable for the FUTA, you’re most likely also liable to pay SUTA in Wisconsin since most of the rules for being a covered employer are the same.
 Here are other rules under which you will be held liable for the WI SUTA:

-• You’ve paid any wages for Wisconsin employment and you have a liability for that year under the Federal Unemployment Tax Act (FUTA);
+- You paid any wages for Wisconsin employment, and you have a liability for that year under the Federal Unemployment Tax Act (FUTA);

-• You have no liability by law, but you voluntarily elected to become a covered employer (with the Department of Workforce Development’s approval).
+- You have no liability by law but voluntarily elected to become a covered employer (with the Department of Workforce Development’s approval).

 Tax Payment and Report

-Your tax payments and reports must be made and filed quarterly, every end of the month, following the third month of a calendar quarter.
+Your tax payments and reports must be made and filed quarterly at the end of the month following the third month of a calendar quarter.
 For example, your payment and report for the first quarter are due on April 30.

-If you are a Wisconsin business that has 25 or more employees in a quarter, you are required to pay and file electronically through the Tax and Wage Reporting System.
+If you are a Wisconsin business with 25 or more employees in a quarter, you must pay and file electronically through the Tax and Wage Reporting System.

-The rise of the gig economy and increasing reliance on independent contractors may lead some employers into thinking that they can reduce their tax liability.
-However, no matter how you call them, the law may still treat these so-called “independent contractors” as employees, based on any of the three categories of degree of control and independence: behavioral control, financial control, and type of relationship.
+The rise of the gig economy and increasing reliance on independent contractors may lead some employers to think they can reduce their tax liability.
+However, no matter what you call them, the law may still treat these so-called “independent contractors” as employees based on the three categories of degree of control and independence: behavioral control, financial control, and type of relationship.

-Proper classification of workers is crucial if you want to avoid criminal penalties of up to $10,000 per misclassified worker and one year in prison.
+Proper worker classification is crucial to avoid criminal penalties of up to $10,000 per misclassified worker and one year in prison.

 Takeaway:

-The FUTA and WI SUTA are taxes that you need to prepare for ahead of time since they are paid quarterly (in both cases) and filed as early as January 31 (FUTA), or in Wisconsin’s case, every quarter as well.
+The FUTA and WI SUTA are taxes that you need to prepare for ahead of time since you must pay them quarterly (in both cases) and file as early as January 31 (FUTA) or, in Wisconsin’s case, every quarter.

-If you’re not careful, you’ll end up hurting your bottom line with penalty fees and fines, and you may even be criminally charged.
+If you’re not careful, you can incur criminal liability and hurt your bottom line with penalty fees and fines.
 This applies even if you outsource your payroll and tax compliance, so part of your responsibility is to look for a firm you can trust.

-At MBE CPAs, we pride ourselves in the trust that we’ve built with our clients.
-We always keep our clients’ needs and wants at the forefront of everything we do so you can rely on us to do the job right and always be honest with you.
+At MBE CPAs, we pride ourselves on the trust we’ve built with our clients.
+We always keep our clients’ needs and wants at the forefront of everything we do.
 Whether you want someone else to do it entirely or someone to guide you through the process, we’re here to help.
 Let’s de-complicate your tax preparation today!